MiSTer-devel/Gameboy_MiSTer/ReadMe.md

 * Place RBF file into root of SD card.
 * Place *.gb files into Gameboy folder.

-## Gameboy Color Support
+## Open Source Bootstrap roms
-Place the Gameboy color bios/bootrom into the Gameboy folder and rename it to boot1.rom
+This now includes the open source boot ROMs from [https://github.com/LIJI32/SameBoy/](https://github.com/LIJI32/SameBoy/) (for maximum GBC compatibility/authenticity you can still place the Gameboy color bios/bootrom into the Gameboy folder and rename it to boot1.rom)

 ## Palettes
 Core supports custom palettes (*.gbp) which should be places into Gameboy folder.
 Some examples are available in palettes folder.